Improving trial generalizability using observational studies: Introduction

-In this paper, we consider combining a RCT sample and a RWE sample to estimate the average treatment effect (ATE) of the target population, where the RCT sample is subject to selection bias and the RWE sample is representative of the target population with a known sampling mechanism.
-It is worth noting that we allow the RWE sample to be a general random sample from the target population.
-This relaxation is particularly useful when real-world cohort studies are based on stratified random sampling in order to sample sufficient representations of some subgroups.
+We consider combining an RCT sample and an OS sample to estimate the average treatment effect (ATE) of a target population, where the RCT sample is subject to selection bias and the OS sample is representative of the target population with a known sampling mechanism.
+In contrast to the dominant approaches that focus on predicting sample selection probabilities, we estimate the sampling score weights directly by calibrating covariates balance between the RCT sample and the design-weighted OS sample to address the selection bias of the RCT sample.
+Calibration weighting (CW) is widely used to integrate auxiliary information in survey sampling \citep{wu2001model} and causal inference \citep{qin2007empirical, hainmueller2012entropy}. \citet{hartman2015sample} implemented CW to estimate the population ATEs by combining RCTs with OSs.